aral/ar.al-site/content/2018/12/31/sometimes-you-have-to-stick-a-screwdriver-in-it/index.md

 Over the holidays, I found a Chromebook that Samsung had given me to evaluate about six years ago and which had been gathering dust ever since.
 Coincidentally, Laura’s sister Annie had just told me that she needed a laptop.
 Hmm… Well, there was no way I was going to give her a Google spy device, so I decided to liberate the Chromebook from Google’s surveillance-based operating system (ChromeOS) and gift it to her.

-Now, you would think, given how people harp on about how _open_ Google is, that this would be easy to do.
+Now, you would think given how people just love to harp on about how damn _open_ Google is, that this would be easy to do.
 Just install a lightweight Linux distribution and be done with it, right?

-Oh, you poor, naive, dear.
+Oh, you poor, naïve, dear.
 No, not even close.

 Instead, what you have to do[^2] is to physically open up the computer, short a pair of jumpers to disable the write protection and flash the firmware with something that isn’t designed to stop you from protecting yourself from Google’s surveillance machine.